vantage-sh/handbook.vantage.sh/docs/aws/services/ebs-pricing.md

 Oftentimes, EBS Volumes are created in conjunction with other AWS resources such as EC2 instances but are de-coupled from the lifecycle of those other resources.
 One common pattern we see is that developers will create EC2 instances with EBS Volumes attached but when they delete the EC2 instance, they assume that the EBS Volume is destroyed accordingly.
 In larger-scale environments with autoscaling this problem can grow significantly as a part of an AWS bill.

 We recommend that you periodically profile for unattached or stranded EBS Volumes.
-The [Vantage Cost Recommendation Serivce](https://www.vantage.sh/features#recommendations) will do this automatically on your behalf and give you recommendations for EBS Volumes to potentially clean up and how much they are costing you at no additional charge.